TheBigRake/TheBigRake/README.md

     <img align="center" src="https://static.wixstatic.com/media/433a13_f817a0b5ce274007bda41631d251c7e2~mv2.png" alt="Jacobahays email" height="30px" width="30px" />
   </a>
 </p>
+### I'm interested in freelance (paid and unpaid) work primarily in the field of web development.
+Data Science, Machine Learning, and basic mechanical coding are also fields of interest.
+### Experienced in HTML5, CSS, JavaScript, PHP, Command Line and R. Proficient in SQL, Python, and Ruby.
+Learning Julia, JAVA, and C++

 <!--
 **TheBigRake/TheBigRake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.